apache/harmony-classlib/README.txt

 Building Natives
 ----------------
-Next, the source files contained under <EXTRACT_DIR>/native-src will be built using the available C compiler.
+Next, the source files contained under <EXTRACT_DIR>/modules will be built using the available C/C++/ASM compiler.
 The output from this stage will be the creation of a launcher executable (java.exe on Windows, java on Linux) in the bin directory of the above layout together with a number of shared libraries (with the .dll extension on Windows, and .so on Linux).